tim50687/What_I_Learned/database_systems/murachMySQL/HowToCodeSubqueries.md

 2. Subquery can also return a list of values(a result set that has one column).
 In this case, you can use the subquery in a comparison operator such as `IN`, `NOT IN`, `ANY`, or `ALL`.

-3. Subquery can return a table of alues(a result set that has multiple columns).
+3. Subquery can return a table of values(a result set that has multiple columns).
 In this case, you can use the subquery in the `FROM` clause.

 4. You can code a subquery within another subquery.
 However, nested subqueries can be difficult to read.
 So, you should avoid nesting subqueries more than two or three levels deep.